 Trade receivables are reported in the balance sheet at outstanding principal adjusted for any write-offs and the allowance for doubtful accounts.
-For its retail business, the Company accrues an allowance for doubtful accounts based on estimates of uncollectible revenues by analyzing counterparty credit ratings (for commercial and industrial customers), historical collections, accounts receivable aging and other factors.
-The retail business writes-off accounts receivable balances against the allowance for doubtful accounts when it determines a receivable is uncollectible.
+For its retail receivables, the Company accrues an allowance for doubtful accounts based on estimates of uncollectible revenues by analyzing counterparty credit ratings (for commercial and industrial customers), historical collections, accounts receivable aging and other factors.
+Accounts receivable balances are written-off against the allowance for doubtful accounts when a receivable is determined to be uncollectible.
 In addition, the Company considers a reserve for doubtful accounts based on the credit worthiness of the customers and continually reviews and adjusts for current economic trends that might impact the level of future credit losses.
 The reserve represents management's best estimate of uncollectible amounts.
 As of December 31, 2019 and 2018, the allowance for doubtful accounts was \$43 million and \$32 million, respectively.